Find out what perineal massage is and how it might work to help you avoid a tear or episiotomy when you give birth.

 Can perineal massage help me avoid a tear or an episiotomy?

 It’s possible, although not guaranteed.
-A number of things can affect whether you tear or need to have an episiotomy during childbirth.
+A number of things can affect whether you tear or have an episiotomy during childbirth.

 Is there anything else I can do to prevent a tear or an episiotomy?

-Your midwife can help you to avoid a tear when you’re in labour.
-When the baby's head becomes visible, they will ask you to stop pushing and take some quick short breaths and blow out through your mouth.
-This helps your baby’s head emerge slowly, giving the perineum a chance to stretch gently (NHS, 2017).
+- When the baby's head becomes visible, your midwife will suggest you stop pushing and take some quick short breaths and blow out through your mouth.
+This helps your baby’s head emerge slowly, giving the perineum a chance to stretch gently.

 It’s also a good idea to keep up your pelvic floor exercises throughout pregnancy.
-This helps ensure your pelvic muscles are strong and supportive during labour and after you give birth.
+This helps ensure your pelvic muscles are supportive during pregnancy, you can release them during labour and they return to being supportive after you give birth.

-If you need further information about or support with perineal massage talk to your midwife or GP.
+If you need further information about or support with perineal massage talk to your antenatal teacher, midwife or GP.